DarthB/rust_embedded/README.md

 1. If not running, start OpenOCD `openocd -f interface/stlink.cfg -f target/stm32f7x.cfg`
 2. Switch to folder `cd embassy`
-3. Execute `cargo run --bin led_blinking --release`
+3. Execute `cargo run --bin example_uart_echoing --release`

+Use gdb to continue from main.

 Next we have to setup a remote program that is used to connect over the UART protocol using the USB connection to the PC of the NUCLEO.
 I used putty on Windows for that with the following settings: